Maria Grazia Giammarinaro: Mandate

-Country Visit Reports
+Country visit reports

 During her OSCE tenure, she developed the practice of country visits, by which she delivered targeted and specific recommendations to national authorities on how to improve their Government's response to human trafficking.
 In this capacity she made concrete improvements to the following countries which she visited: United Kingdom, Canada, Moldova, Ireland, Portugal, Azerbaijan, Bosnia and Herzegovina, Romania, Kazakhstan and Uzbekistan among others.

-Main Achievements and Policy Platforms
+Main achievements and policy platforms

 Giammarinaro is widely credited for having raised the political profile of the fight against trafficking, but also for having put forward a number of important and previously lesser-well known areas for advocacy and action: promoting a human rights based approach to combating human trafficking, preventing the trafficking of children, raising the visibility of trafficking for labour exploitation and specifically, domestic servitude, including in diplomatic households; broadening the partnership to include especially NGOs and other civil society actors in combating trafficking; promoting the implementation of the non-punishment of victims who were compelled to commit unlawful activities; highlighting the linkages between discrimination, social justice and human trafficking, and identifying the scope and scale of trafficking in human beings for organ removal, among other areas.
 In 2011, Giammarinaro was interviewed on CNN's Freedom Project – Ending Modern Slavery by Jim Clancy, drawing attention to the growing problem of trafficking for labour exploitation and child trafficking in Europe.

 Another important area of Giammarinaro's work has been on the non-punishment of victims, issued in the form of Recommendations of the Special Representative in 2013, which were cited as a source considered by the Lord Chief Justice of England and Wales in a landmark judgment from the highest Court in the United Kingdom which overturned the convictions of four victims of human trafficking for crimes directly linked to their situation as trafficked persons.
 Giammarinaro was interviewed by UK's Observer in 2013 on the occasion of the release of her Recommendations, stating that "[m]any people including children are trafficked exactly for this purpose, for example pickpocketing or drug cultivation and this is a big problem because once they commit crimes they are actually treated as criminals".

 It was during the period of her mandate as OSCE SR that consensus was reached on new anti-trafficking commitments at the OSCE, including on the 2011 Vilnius Declaration on Combating All Forms of Human Trafficking and notably on the Addendum to the Action Plan on Combating Trafficking in Human Beings, 2013 a forward looking document which updated OSCE commitments to reflect new trends and challenges which emerged since the adoption of the 2003 OSCE Action Plan.